A New Technological World: The Impact on Your Day-to-Day HR Functions

 Good employee relations are dependent on effective, two-way communication.
 It can be difficult to squeeze out much needed information from employees when they don’t have consistent methods to provide feedback, are unsure where to find important policies, or must fill out yet another boring questionnaire.
 We’ve all been there.

-Integrated an online portal into your company’s life is one of the easiest methods in creating a resource library for employees to see their benefits, company policies, and more.
+Integrating an online portal into your company’s life is one of the easiest methods in creating a resource library for employees to see their benefits, company policies, and more.
 These online portals are a great way to distribute important questionnaires that can be “gamified” to enhance response rates.
 This means making the forms and questionnaires interactive and fun, or even a game among colleagues, can make it easier to get that much needed information.

 Don’t Get Bogged Down by the Details